 database provider using the SQL database for persisting/reading tokens.

 Guards decides how to login a user and then authenticate them on subsequent requests.
-A guard can be an implementation of a stateful authentication like sessions or a stateless implementation using JWT tokens.
+A guard can be an implementation of a stateful authentication like sessions or a stateless implementation using API tokens.

 We ship with the following guards: